yanfulin/htmljscheck/spec.md

 ### Phase 3: Testing and Compliance

 -   Set up a testing framework.
--   Port the html5lib-tests test suite.
+-   Write a comprehensive test suite to ensure correctness.
--   Achieve 100% pass rate on the html5lib-tests.
+-   (Optional) Port the html5lib-tests test suite at a later stage.

 ### Phase 4: Documentation and Release